 – Require third-party cooler

 When you are talking about the CPU performance of Zen3 Architecture, almost all products from AMD’s 5000 series must get your attention.
 And AMD Ryzen 9 5950X is a gem among them.
-This 16 core CPU is built with 32 threads and 7nm manufacture.
+This 16-core CPU is built with 32 threads and 7nm manufacture.

 Coming with amazingly faster performance and lots of headroom for enthusiast applications and games, this CPU provides a complete overall performance.
 Additionally, it is the best processor of all the non-Threadripper processors by AMD.

 This consumer-grade CPU is certainly overkilling for gaming purposes only.
 That means your PC doesn’t need all of it for only gaming purposes.
 So, it can be a waste of power or money, and AMD Ryzen 5950X can be a better suit than it.
-But if your purpose of using it is beyond gaming, you shouldn’t neglect this beast.
+But if your purpose for using it is beyond gaming, you shouldn’t neglect this beast.
 Mostly for the professionals and creators of good value workstations, it can be the best suit.